Monolithic multigrid for a reduced-quadrature discretization of poroelasticity: Numerical Results

 Notice that \cref{upper-preconditioner} is applied to a permuted form of the discretization, as was considered in \cite{adler2019robust}.
 Similar to \cite{adler2019robust}, each diagonal block in the preconditioner is solved to a relative residual tolerance of $10^{-3}$ using preconditioned FGMRES preconditioned with algebraic multigrid for the pressure and Darcy blocks and FGMRES preconditioned with geometric multigrid using the Vanka relaxation presented in \Cref{subsec:Vanka} for the displacement block.

 In this example, the right-hand side functions $\bm{g}$ and $f$ are chosen so that the exact solution is given by

 The material parameters are the same as those used in the LFA validation above.
-Finally, starting with a zero initial guess, we set $\tau = 1$ and $t_{\max{}}=1$, so that we only perform one time step, and fix the mesh spacing to be $h=1/64$ (the four-level V-cycle has a direct solve on the coarse mesh with spacing $h=1/8$). \cref{tab:time_vanka_redisc,tab:time_bsr_redisc} present results for monolithic multigrid with Vanka and inexact Braess-Sarazin relaxation, respectively, while results for the block preconditioner are presented in \cref{tab:time_block}.
+Finally, starting with a zero initial guess, we set $\tau = 1$ and $t_{\max{}}=1$, so that we only perform one time step, and fix the mesh spacing to be $h=1/64$ (the four-level V-cycle has a direct solve on the coarse mesh with spacing $h=1/8$). \cref{tab:time_all_redisc2} presents results for monolithic multigrid with both Vanka and inexact Braess-Sarazin relaxation, and for the block preconditioner.

 There are several takeaways from these results.
 First, the monolithic multigrid with Vanka relaxation method is robust with respect to the physical parameters, though we do see a slight degradation for small $\nu$ (i.e., the compressible case).
 This is not surprising, as the methods developed here were developed specifically for the limit as $\nu$ approaches $1/2$.
 Secondly, the multilevel monolithic multigrid with inexact BSR relaxation struggles when the permeability constant, $k$ is small, in contrast to the robust two-level results in \Cref{sec:LFA}.
 It may be that W-cycles, or other approaches, are needed to achieve robustness in this case, but we do not investigate this here.
 Note, however, that for larger $k$, the total computational time when using inexact BSR is slightly faster than that for Vanka relaxation.
-Comparing the monolithic multigrid performance with that of the block preconditioner in \cref{tab:time_block}, we see that the block preconditioner performance is similar to that of the monolithic multigrid with inexact Braess-Sarazin relaxation for small $\nu$.
+Comparing the monolithic multigrid performance with that of the block preconditioner, we see that the block preconditioner performance is similar to that of the monolithic multigrid with inexact Braess-Sarazin relaxation for small $\nu$.
 However, there is a clear degradation in performance of the block preconditioner in the incompressible limit, where monolithic multigrid is more robust.
 Since the degradation in CPU time is much worse than that in iteration count, we infer that the required iterations of the inner (block) solvers must be increasing in this limit.